 Our operations, like those of other companies engaged in similar businesses, require the handling, use, storage and disposal of certain regulated materials.
 As a result, we are subject to the requirements of federal, state and local environmental and occupational health and safety laws and regulations.
 We may not be in complete compliance with all such requirements at all times.
 We are subject to potentially significant civil or criminal fines or penalties if we fail to comply with any of these requirements.
-We have made and will continue to make capital and other expenditures in order to comply with these laws and regulations.
-However, the requirements of these laws and regulations are complex, change frequently, and could become more stringent in the future.
+We have made and will continue to make capital and other expenditures in order to comply with these laws and regulations are complex, change frequently, and could become more stringent in the future.
 It is possible that these requirements will change or that liabilities will arise in the future in a manner that could have a material adverse effect on our business, financial condition and results of operations.